Last Updated on July 22, 2022 by Laura Turner

-The one major difference is that as neurosurgeons, we treat intradural pathology, tumours and lesions within or just outside the spinal cord and nerve roots.
+The one major difference is that as neurosurgeons, we treat intradural pathology, tumors, and lesions within or just outside the spinal cord and nerve roots.
 These are traditionally and overwhelmingly not treated by orthopedic surgeons.
 Intradural surgery is, however, a minority of most spinal neurosurgeons’ practice.
-Certainly orthopedics is a fine field and is a great route to spine.
+Certainly, orthopedics is a fine field and is a great route to the spine.

 Has being a neurosurgeon met your expectations?
 Why?

 My experience has been wonderful; it’s met and exceeded my expectations.
 I think part of that comes from my decision to specialize in spine surgery.
 Once I was a neurosurgery resident, and I discovered the spine community, I really found my tribe.
 Though it was an unlikely career choice at the time, going into medicine is a decision I’ve never regretted.
 I feel the exact same way about having gone into spinal surgery.
 I feel like I’m really a part of the community.
 It’s not a traditional field for women, but it is a great field for me.

 My mentors and my partners in neurosurgery and orthopedic spine surgery have been overwhelmingly positive.
 We do big surgery, we transform people’s lives.
 There’s awesome research to be had, and we’re still in the Wild West stage of figuring out how to treat spinal cord injury.